The Child with a Moon on his Chest (Sotho)

 The Child with a Moon on his Chest is a South African folktale from the Sotho people.
 It is related to the cycle of the Calumniated Wife, and is classified in the international Aarne-Thompson-Uther Index as tale type ATU 707, "The Three Golden Children".
+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.